Apple Crumble Bars

 Instructions

-- Preheat the oven to 350°F (180°C) and line a 13-inch pan with parchment paper.
+- Preheat the oven to 350°F (180°C) and line a 8×8 inch pan with parchment paper.

-- In a large bowl, cream together the butter and brown sugar until light and fluffy.
-Add the egg and vanilla extract, mixing well.
-In a separate medium bowl, combine rolled oats, flour, salt, and baking powder.
-Gradually add the dry ingredients to the wet ingredients, mixing until a dough forms.
-Press the dough into the prepared pan in en even base layer to create the bottom crust.1/3 cup butter, 1/4 cup brown sugar, 1 egg, 1 tsp vanilla extract, 1/2 cups rolled oats, 1/2 cup all-purpose flour, 1 tsp baking powder, 1/8 tsp salt
+- Add the rolled oats, flour, salt, and baking powder to the wet ingredients.
+Mix until a dough forms.
+Be careful not to overmix the dough at this stage.
+Press the dough into the prepared pan in an even base layer to create the bottom crust.1/2 cups rolled oats, 1/2 cup all-purpose flour, 1 tsp baking powder, 1/8 tsp salt

 - Add the apple pieces, lemon juice, cinnamon, and brown sugar to a medium-sized, lidded pot.
 Stir to combine all ingredients.
 Stew the apples with the lid covering the pot on medium heat for 10 minutes.
 Stir occasionally.
 The apples should be softened but still hold their shape.
 Drain any excess liquid from the spices apples and spread them evenly over the bottom crust in an even layer.7 medium-sized apples, 1 tbsp fresh lemon juice, 1 tbsp brown sugar, 1 tsp ground cinnamon